Kong/docs.konghq.com/app/_hub/flash/set-dynamic-upstream-host/index.md

       datatype: number
       description: |
         Path param index which will be used to form the upstream host.
         For eg: `/api/httpbin`.
-Path index is required to get the path param value and here path_index will be 2.
-Target will have `httpbin` in the hostname.
+Path index is required to get the path param value and here in this example path_index value is 2.
+        Based on the path index, `httpbin` string will be extracted from the uri.
+        Final upstream hostname formed here is `httpbin.org` and Kong will make a call to this host.
     - name: body_param
       required: semi
       value_in_examples: